indepth-dev/community/files/en-us/guides/angular/inject-environment-variables.md

 ## Introduction

-Angular's configuration system through the environment.ts files is quite powerful.
-However, it does not cover the use case of determining the values of certain parameters of the application at build time because they may be sensitive or because they depend on the environment in which the application is deployed.
+Angular's configuration system through the `environment.ts` files is quite powerful.
+However, the values set in `environment.ts` are set statically and cannot be changed at build time because they may be sensitive or because they depend on the environment in which the application is deployed.

 ## Reading configuration at runtime

-The classic way to get around this problem is to create/generate a configuration file as an asset that will be fetched by the application, at runtime in the browser, once it is loaded.
+The usual way to get around this problem is to create/generate a configuration file as an asset that will be fetched by the application at runtime in the browser.

-This approach can be problematic as it obviously impacts the LCP of the application (initial load time) as the application will only be visible when Angular is loaded, the JS executed and then the JSON file retrieved from the server as an asset to finally load the components based on the retrieved configuration.
+This approach can be problematic as it obviously impacts the LCP of the application (initial load time) as the application will only be visible when Angular is loaded, the JS parsed and executed and then the configuration file retrieved from the server as an asset.

 It can be required only if the configuration depends on some context at runtime (the user for example).

 ## Preparing the configuration at build time

-The solution proposed in this article is to inject envrionment variables directly into the Angular application at build time using the webpack `Define` plugin.
-The webpack `Define` plugin allows to replace any expression containing a specified string with the specified value.
+A better alternative is to inject envrionment variables directly into the Angular application at build time.

+This can be achieved using the webpack `Define` plugin that replaces any expression containing a specified string with the specified value.

 ```js
 new webpack.DefinePlugin({